skip to main content

 Anika Hirt

-Anika Hirt is a media artist from Hamburg, Germany with many homes, currently discovering the peculiar golden McNuggets of the promised land.
+Anika Hirt is a media artist from Hamburg, currently based in Karlsruhe.
 More info here

 Newsletter